Tombstone Territorial Park is an unusual place. For one thing, it is host to the most incredible rugged mountains you could ever imagine.

 If going up was difficult, going down was even trickier.
 JR navigated while I found it hard to balance on the slippy ground.
 The ‘boggy’ tundra we had hiked the day before was now flooded and harder than ever to cross.
 We reached the Interpretive Centre campground absolutely soaked.
 But it was so worth it.

 Hiking Rake Mountain not only offered us incredible views of Tombstone, but also showed the potential off-trail hiking.
 We only travelled a short distance from the highway to see these vistas – imagine if we had continued on down the pass for another few days?
 Another trip!

-This section includes some affiliate links.
-If you make a qualifying purchase through one of these links, I receive a small percentage at no extra cost to you.
-I only recommend products I use (and love) or would use.
+There are affiliate links in this section.
+If you make a qualifying purchase through one of these links, I may receive a small commission at no extra cost to you.

 Yukon hiking: Best time of year